World Cup 2018: 5 things we learnt from Nigeria 1 Vs 0 Iceland

 He played all the games for the Super Eagles at the 2013 Confederations Cup and the 2014 FIFA World Cup in Brazil.

-But a lack of consistency caused by his nomadic club career-while still a Chelsea player, Omeruo has played for different clubs every season from 2012 to 2017) and a loss of form coupled with the emergence of the Oyibo Wall partnership of Leon Balogun and William Troost-Ekong mean he has not been a crucial player in the national team set-up.
+However, a lack of consistency caused by his nomadic club career-while still a Chelsea player, with Omeruo playing for different clubs every season from 2012 to 2017) and a loss of form coupled with the emergence of the Oyibo Wall partnership of Leon Balogun and William Troost-Ekong means he has not been a crucial player in the national team set-up.

 But a rare start against Iceland showed why he remains one of Super Eagles best defenders.
-He dominated the air, distributed the ball well from the back and the numbers behind his performance of the night are ridiculous.
+He dominated in the air, distributed the ball well from the back and the numbers behind his performance on the night are ridiculous.

-100% tackles won, 63 touches, 50 passes, six aerial duels won five clearances, three interceptions, two chances created, two fouls won and one assist.
+100% tackles won, 63 touches, 50 passes, six aerial duels won, five clearances, three interceptions, two chances created, two fouls won and one assist.

 Gernot Rohr for the first time as Super Eagles boss was in the eye of the storm following the 2-0 loss to Croatia.